-Running on bleachers must be prohibited.
+Running on indoor or outdoor bleachers must be prohibited.
 Make sure to communicate how dangerous this behavior can be and how it can result in serious injury.

 - This brings us to “Slippery when Wet.”

 Aluminum can become extremely slippery especially when wet.
-Rain, sprinklers or spilled sodas can all cause slipping.
+Rain or sprinklers on outdoor bleachers or spilled sodas inside can all cause slipping.
 Post a warning.

 Protecting Aluminum Bleachers